 The Plan

-Our team was commissioned to transform this 1899 neo-Renaissance townhouse into a comfortable, contemporary home for a young family of three, while carefully restoring and celebrating its exceptional historic character.
+Our team transformed this 1899 neo-Renaissance townhouse into a comfortable, contemporary home for a young family of three, while carefully restoring and celebrating its exceptional historic character.

 The landmarked structure retained a wealth of original detailing on its upper two floors, all of which required careful restoration.
 By contrast, the basement level was in poor condition, with dated finishes and limited access to natural light, having seen little meaningful renovation since the building’s original construction.

-Original millwork and plasterwork were meticulously restored throughout, and the existing hardwood floors were repaired and refinished.
-Two new bathrooms were thoughtfully integrated into the historic layout, respecting the home’s original proportions and architectural language.
-The basement level was reimagined as a bright, welcoming kitchen, anchored by large French doors that open directly to the rear yard.
-Both exterior façades were carefully repaired and restored, and a new rear stair provides direct access from the parlor level to the garden, strengthening the connection between interior and outdoor spaces.
+We meticulously restored original millwork and plasterwork throughout, and repaired and refinished the existing hardwood floors.
+We integrated two new bathrooms into the historic layout, while respecting the home’s original proportions and architectural language.
+And we reimagined the basement level as a bright, welcoming kitchen, anchored by large French doors that open directly to the rear yard.
+Both exterior façades were carefully repaired and restored, and a new rear stair added to provide direct access from the parlor level to the garden.

 Sustainability